Traven-B/mymodern/project_docs/PROJECT_STRUCTURE.md

 ### parse_on_hold_page Method

-This top level method to parse an on hold page is not used with a URL to ask for a page with only books on hold that are ready for pickup, nor does it have class attributes that mark books as ready for pickup.
+The following top level method to parse an on hold page is not used with a URL to ask for a page with only books on hold that are ready for pickup, nor does it have class attributes that mark books as ready for pickup.